 What if I am injured or made sick from this treatment?

 If you are injured or made sick as a result of this treatment, medical care will be provided to you.
 Please talk to your doctor for more information.
-However, neither the sponsor (device/drug manufacturer) nor Spectrum Health has any funds set aside for financial compensation for injuries or illnesses you may experience as a result of this treatment, or for any costs of medically treating those injuries or illnesses.
+However, neither the sponsor (device/drug manufacturer) nor Corewell Health has any funds set aside for financial compensation for injuries or illnesses you may experience as a result of this treatment, or for any costs of medically treating those injuries or illnesses.
 Therefore, medical care for any illness or injury related to this treatment will be billed to you and/or your insurance.

 What information will be collected about me during the treatment?